mudulo/hncard/README.md

 I thought this feature would be cool on HN, so wanted to implement it but a quick google search led me to the above forked repository, but couldn't install on firefox

 So this repo is simply an attempt to update the extension, and fix a few errors.
-All credit to (https://github.com/timdavies/hnprofile "Tim Davies")
+All credit to [Tim Davies](https://github.com/timdavies/hnprofile "HNProfile by Tim Davies")

 ##Installation